 The program requires 12 credits, or four classes of master’s level theory and practical courses in the specified concentration, with six credit hours to be completed before the journalism initiative or public relations campaigns course work.
 In the journalism initiative, students research and write long-form works such as magazine-length pieces, a series of in-depth newspaper stories or a book.
 In the public relations initiative, students complete integrated marketing campaigns of the caliber of the region’s top public relations and advertising agencies.
 All students have the opportunity to submit work for publication through partner news organizations and the Point Park News Service.

 Students who are not looking to choose a concentration can consider Point Park’s professional track within the master’s program.
-This long-established program offers students the opportunity to design their own M.A.
+This long-established program offers students the opportunity to design their own M.A. in journalism.
 Students take five core courses, then select communication courses that directly relate to their areas of professional interest, including advertising, broadcast journalism, broadcast production, digital media, integrated marketing communications, media relations, photojournalism, print journalism and public relations.
 Students also have the opportunity to submit work for publication through partner media organizations and the Point Park News Service.

-The thesis track option provides the opportunity for students to take additional courses to prepare for admission to a Ph.D. program in journalism and mass communication.
+The journalism thesis track option provides the opportunity for students to take additional courses to prepare for admission to a Ph.D. program in journalism and mass communication.

 The School of Communication also offers, in conjunction with the School of Business, a 54-credit M.A. in Journalism and Mass Communication/Master of Business Administration program with concentrations in public relations and advertising management, print/digital media management and broadcast/digital media management.